gtarobotics/self-driving-car/README.md

 If you have an NVidia GPU with CUDA compute level >= 3, make sure you install [nvidia_docker](https://github.com/NVIDIA/nvidia-docker) also.

-On Mac or Windows install [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [Docker for Windows](https://docs.docker.com/engine/installation/windows/)
+On Mac install [Docker for Mac](https://docs.docker.com/docker-for-mac/) on Windows [Docker for Windows](https://docs.docker.com/docker-for-windows/)

 The instructions bellow should work on Mac also (at least the CPU mode).